 I have several passions in my working life: I love to help and solve problems for people, I love to share information and I love to mentor and teach.
 I find great joy in the crafting of language, and in being part of the process of enabling others to express their ideas to full advantage.

 I am happy to contribute to any project that needs to use words to convey a message effectively, and I am particularly interested in working with people for whom producing written English is a challenge.
-I welcome clients whose first language is not English, and those who have learning difficulties such as dyslexia or who need extra support with spelling and sentence construction.
+I welcome clients whose first language is not English, who have dyslexia or who need support with spelling and sentence construction.

 I started my freelance business as part of a move towards a more creative lifestyle.
 I spend my working hours writing and editing, and my spare time pursuing my love of gardening.
 One of my clients said recently that she could ‘feel the calmness coming from the page’ when I returned her work to her.
-It was such a lovely compliment, and I do like to think that my relaxed way of life has helped to make me a better editor.
+It was such a lovely compliment, and I do like to think that my way of life enhances my editing.

 I enjoy making connections with people, and I communicate with confidence.
 My experience, my qualification in Advice and Guidance and my testimonials all illustrate my professional commitment to offering helpful and empathetic support to clients.
 If you feel I have the skills and attitude you are looking for, please get in touch to find out how I can help you.